GaryMcWhorter/GDGW-Maverick-Bot/README.md

 # Cooldown between getting exp : int
 expCooldown = 2
 ```
-The `BOT_TOKEN` is the bot token given by discord, and the `BOT_PREFIX` is the leading character to invoke commands.
-To get all the dependencies can `nimble install --depsOnly`
+To get all the dependencies use `nimble install --depsOnly`

+This bot uses a custom DSL for creating commands to greatly simplify the process.
-To make new commands simply make a new `.nim` file in the `stc/nimcordbot/command` folder.
+To make new commands for the bot simply make a new `.nim` file in the `src/nimcordbot/command` folder, Then follow this structure:
-Then do the following:

 ```nim
 import command